uwugcompphys-del/Gravitational_Waves/README.md

 $$h_{ij}=\frac{2}{r}\ddot{Q_{ij}}(t-r)$$

 We start the simulation at the time the first gravitational wave first reaches the observer.
-In other words, we perform the shift $t\to t+r/c$.
+In other words, we perform the shift $t\to t+r$.
 Hence the formula becomes

 $$h_{ij}=\frac{2}{r}\ddot{Q_{ij}}(t)$$